wise2c-devops/install-elastic-cloud-on-k8s/README.md

 bash deploy.sh
 ```

-If you want to change the nodeport for 3 services (Elasticsearch, Kibana, Fluentd-UI), please update the files in template folder.
+If you want to change the nodeport for 2 services (Elasticsearch, Kibana), please update the files in template folder.

 **3. Remove Elastic Cloud on Kubernetes**